 IF YOU ARE SUFFERING FROM ‘ICANT-ITIS’ HERE’S WHAT YOU CAN DO:

 1. Banish ‘I can’t’ from your vocabulary.
-Use empowering expression like ‘I haven’t mastered this skill yet’ instead.
+Use empowering expression like ‘I haven’t mastered this skill yet’ or ‘I am not proficient at this yet but I can certainly learn’ instead.

-2- If something feels out of reach, decide on whether you want or not?
+2- If something feels out of reach, decide on whether you really want or not?

-6- Obviously when you leave your comfort zone, fear come with the territory.
+6- Obviously when you leave your comfort zone, fear comes with the territory.
 Embrace it and learn to understand its messages.

 7- Practice positive and empowering self-talk.